blarkins123/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    Adaptive website needs to be able to load all possible forms or layouts.
+    Responsive website only loads the one that works across all platforms.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first is when you design a website for a moible size and then upscale it for bigger devices.
+    Desktop first is when you design a website for a computer and then down size it to fit a tablet or mobile device.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    It makes the pixels 10 making it easier to use rem when sizing

 4. How would you describe preprocessing to someone new to CSS?

+    It is a program that takes one type of data and converts it to another type of data

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    My favortite thing is that it makes it faster to imput everything, and makes it cleaner.
+The concepts that give me trouble is trying to make sure i am inputting the proper information into the right spots.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.